tarasowski/backend/dynamodb/000_database_introduction.md

 We can add customers to the database without having any relationships to other entities.
 But orders cannot exist without existing customers.
 In this example a customer is a strong entity, where order is a weak entity.

 ##### There are two weak entity types:
-- An **ID-Dependent** (also known as identifying relationships) weak entity is a weak entity that coonot exist without its parent entity.
+- An **ID-Dependent** (also known as identifying relationships) weak entity is a weak entity that cannot exist without its parent entity.
 In this way database will enforce the constrain that ids cannot exist without being associated with an instance of the parent entity.
     + This requirement is enforced by using a composite key for the weak entity
         - The first part of the key is the key for the strong entity
         - The second part of the key is the key for the weak entity itself